SNOW WHITES

 from Krivoy Rog

-based in Barcelona
+photographed in Barcelona

 ‘The first thing that comes to mind when I think about home is a vacuum cleaner.
 Everything is so unstable these days that at least at home